Africa World Airlines: Fleet development

 Africa World Airlines took delivery on 30 August 2012 of its first Embraer 145 aircraft that was used to operate domestic routes.
 A second aircraft was delivered on 8 September 2012.
 The airline added a third aircraft in 2013 and a further five aircraft between 2016 and 2019.
 All these aircraft were previously operated by Tianjin Airlines which is a sister company within the HNA Group.
 AWA was the largest operator of the Embraer 145 type in the Middle East and Africa region, but operational constraints have left the fleet with only 4 airworthy aircraft as of September 2022.

-Future plans

 Africa World Airlines stated that it intended to introduce two additional ERJ-145s in 2021, as well as a larger capacity aircraft type at the appropriate time to expand its regional routes.
 In 2019, a three-way MoU was signed between COMAC, CAD Fund and AWA to promote the launch of the ARJ-21 aircraft in the African market, although no specific timeline was given for the introduction of this type.

+Former fleet

+As of August 2025, Africa World Airlines operated 8 Embraer ERJ 145.